 npm install oskrhq-design-system or

 yarn add oskrhq-design-system.
-For documentation, check out its Github repo and to see the system check out its website.
+For documentation, check out its Github repo and to see the system check out its website and code.